OshovskiiVladislav/Best_practice/leetcode.md

 [к оглавлению](#Tasks-from-leetcode)

 ## Leetcode Lesson 38

 Best Time to Buy and Sell Stock (Easy)
 -
 You are given an array prices where prices[i] is the price of a given stock on the ith day.
 You want to maximize your profit by choosing a single day to buy one stock and choosing a different day in the future to sell that stock.
 Return the maximum profit you can achieve from this transaction.
-If you cannot achieve any profit, return 0.
+If you cannot achieve any profit, return 0

-Example 1:
+**Example 1:**
 ```java
 Input: prices = [7,1,5,3,6,4]
 Output: 5
 Explanation: Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6-1 = 5.
 Note that buying on day 2 and selling on day 1 is not allowed because you must buy before you sell.
 ```

-Example 2:
+**Example 2:**
 ```java
 Input: prices = [7,6,4,3,1]
 Output: 0
 Explanation: In this case, no transactions are done and the max profit = 0.
 ```

-Constraints:
+**Constraints:**
 ```java
 1 <= prices.length <= 105
 0 <= prices[i] <= 104